ditola/portfolio/09 Tiered Bad Bank/README.md

 # 🏦 Tiered Bad Bank

 ## 1 Description/Motivation:
-This project serves as a demonstration of a full-stack application, utilizing the MERN stack (MongoDB, Express, React, and Node.js) as part of my capstone project for the MIT coding bootcamp.
+This project serves as a demonstration of a full-stack application, utilizing the MERN stack (MongoDB, Express, React, and Node.js) as part of my capstone project for the MIT coding boot camp.
 It effectively showcases the React architecture within a three-tier application framework, encompassing a browser-based client, an HTTP server, and a data storage layer.
 Additionally, the project incorporates essential features of authentication and authorization.

-The demo emulates a
+The demo emulates a banking application for login users and manages their wallets in a database, considering they might want to withdraw or deposit funds.
+As well as a basic security setting to authenticate and authorize users.

 ## 2 Prerequisites
 Before you begin, ensure you have met the following requirements: